-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to state employees, authorizing discussions of workplace relations for certain state employees; changing the name of the Local Government Employee-Management Relations Board to the Public Employment Relations Board; expanding the duties of the Board to include discussions of workplace relations for certain state employees; providing for workplace relations units of state employees and for their representatives; establishing procedures for discussing workplace relations and for making and amending workplace relations agreements; prohibiting certain unfair labor practices; and providing other matters properly relating thereto.
+AN ACT relating to state employees; authorizing discussions of workplace relations for certain state employees; expanding the duties of the Personnel Commission to include discussions of workplace relations for certain state employees; providing for workplace relations units of state employees and for their representatives; establishing procedures for discussing workplace relations and for making and amending workplace relations agreements; prohibiting certain unfair labor practices; and providing other matters properly relating thereto.